AdS$_{3}$ spacetime wormhole fluctuations and their impact on false vacuum decay: The tunneling rate

-Figure~\ref{fig:7} illustrates the variations in the genus creation rate $\Gamma(\Pi(2)_{22}, \Pi_{12})$.
-Figures ~\ref{fig:7} (a) and (c) show that a stronger coupling strength corresponds to a larger genus creation rate $\Gamma(\Pi(2)_{22}, \Pi_{12})$.
-Figures~\ref{fig:7} (a) and (b) show that as the parameter $Y_{22}$ increases, the genus creation rate $\Gamma(\Pi(2)_{22}, \Pi_{12})$ decreases.
-This indicates that a fatter wormhole is easier to create than a thin one in the parent universe $\lim\limits_{T\rightarrow 0}\mathrm{TAdS}_{3}$.
-Figures~\ref{fig:7} (b) and (c) reveal that as the absolute value of the cosmological constant increases, the genus creation rate $\Gamma(\Pi(2)_{22}, \Pi_{12})$ also increases.
-That is, the genus fluctuations are more likely to occur in the AdS$_{3}$ spacetime with a more negative cosmological constant.
+Figure~\ref{fig:7} illustrates variations in the boundary wormhole creation rate $\Gamma(\Pi(2)_{22}, \Pi_{12})$.
+Figures ~\ref{fig:7}(a) and ~\ref{fig:7}(c) show that stronger coupling strength corresponds to a larger boundary wormhole creation rate $\Gamma(\Pi(2)_{22}, \Pi_{12})$.
+Figures~\ref{fig:7}(a) and ~\ref{fig:7}(b) indicate that as the parameter $Y_{22}$ increases, the boundary wormhole creation rate $\Gamma(\Pi(2)_{22}, \Pi_{12})$ decreases.
+This suggests that smaller wormholes are easier to create in the parent universe $\lim\limits_{T\rightarrow 0}\mathrm{TAdS}_{3}$.
+Figures~\ref{fig:7}(b) and ~\ref{fig:7}(c) reveal that as the absolute value of the cosmological constant increases, the boundary wormhole creation rate $\Gamma(\Pi(2)_{22}, \Pi_{12})$ also increases.
+This implies that BWFs are more likely to occur in the AdS$_{3}$ spacetime with a more negative cosmological constant.
+Equation \eqref{eq:5.3} clearly indicates that the boundary wormhole creation rate $\Gamma(\Pi(2)_{22}, \Pi_{12})$ is independent of the integral measure $d\sigma(g)$.
+Therefore, the conclusions drawn from figure~\ref{fig:7} are also independent of the integral measure.